ironfox-oss/IronFox/docs/FAQ.md

 ## How can I download Nightly builds?

-IronFox Nightly builds are builds of IronFox that are automatically generated from our GitLab CI.
+IronFox `Nightly` builds are builds of IronFox that are automatically generated from our GitLab CI.
 These builds are bleeding edge, and contain the latest changes as we add them. **These builds can be installed alongside your main/existing IronFox install**.
+For more details on the differences between IronFox `Release` and `Nightly` builds, you can see [our comparison page here](https://gitlab.com/ironfox-oss/IronFox/-/blob/dev/docs/NightlyVsRelease.md).

 When reporting an issue, we'll likely direct you to install and attempt to reproduce the issue on the latest Nightly build, to ensure that we haven't already fixed the problem.